Yes, it’s true, Arms Warriors aren’t just for PvP. They can actually do well in the PvE area. Now, on to the face smashing!

 Helping Out the Group

-- Mass Spell Reflection is somewhat useful at times, but lacking due to the fact that the majority of Raid Boss abilities cannot be reflected.
-Useful for the the trash mobs are lobbing spells at the group.
+- Reflect: Mass Spell Reflection is somewhat useful at times, but lacking due to the fact that the majority of Raid Boss abilities cannot be reflected.
+Possibly useful for the times when trash mobs are lobbing spells at the group.

-- Safeguard is useful as damage reduction, but you have to be wary of the damage you might take when using this ability.
-Probably more useful in PvP.
+- Eat his hit: Safeguard lets you eat your ally’s next incoming hit and provides him some damage reduction, but you have to be wary of the damage you might take when using this ability.

-- Vigilance protects the target from a good amount of damage and that damage is no longer taken by you.
+- Protect him: Vigilance protects the target from a good amount of damage and that damage is no longer taken by you.
+Much safer for you than Safeguard.
 This is a solid pick if you have someone you want/need to keep an eye on.

 Tier 6, level 90: